ryssbowh/craft-themes/DEVELOPERS.md

 ### Rules cache  (Pro)

 Theme resolution rules will be cached by default on environments where devMode is disabled.
-If you change rules on a production environment, clear the cache : `./craft clear-caches/themes-rules-cache`
+If you change rules and deploy to a production environment, clear the cache : `./craft clear-caches/themes-rules-cache`

 It can be overriden by creating the `config/themes.php` file :